Casimir effect in kinetic theory

 We can rewrite the vector and axial-vector currents and energy-momentum tensor in terms of the two scalar distributions,

 It is clear that $f_+$ is the photon number distribution and $f_-$ describes the axial symmetry breaking.

-To study the Casimir effect, we next consider the photon Wigner function for a system that is finite in one dimension, by setting two parallel plates made of ideal conductor at $z=0$ and $z=a$.
+To study the Casimir effect, we next consider the photon Wigner function for a system that is finite in one dimension, by setting two parallel plates at $z=0$ and $z=a$.
 Taking into account the boundary condition for the electromagnetic fields ${\bm E}$ and ${\bm B}$,

 the photon longitudinal momentum $p_z$ becomes discontinuous $p_z=n\pi/a$ with $n=-\infty,\cdots,-1,0,1,\cdots\infty$, and the integration $\int_{-\infty}^\infty dp_z/(2\pi)$ is replaced by a summation $1/(2a)\sum_{n=-\infty}^\infty$.